sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Spiking.md

 ![](https://i.imgur.com/QUWwcct.png)

-The next is `TRUN`, the server doesn't seem vul
+The next is `TRUN`, the server doesn't seem vulnerable to the `STATS`